AwSkies/AwSkies/README.md

 # Akash S.
 ### *A.K.A.
 AwSky / AwSkies*
 Hi!
 I'm a physics and computer science student from the Boston area, and I'm currently studying at McGill University in Montréal.
 I love using programming to make interesting tools and projects related to whatever I'm into at the moment, and I'm willing to learn anything and everything I need to turn my ideas into a reality.
-Most consistently, I am a game developer.
+I program all kinds of things, but most consistently physics projects and game development.
 - 🔭 I’m currently working on *the McGill Rocket Team, and a website to play Pokémon battle puzzles on Showdown!*
 - 🌱 I’m currently learning *React and TypeScript*
 - ⚡ Fun fact: *I know how to program Texas Instruments calculators*